Why Your Service Pages Aren't Converting: 5 SEO Fixes for Higher Inquiry Rates

 Source: Google Search Central

-That does not mean every service page needs ten support articles immediately.
-It means the page should not be isolated if the buying journey usually includes more than one question.
+That does not mean each service page needs ten support articles immediately.
+It means the page should not be isolated when the buying journey includes more than one question.

 Fix 5: Use Search Console to find the real conversion leak